Shalom90/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script which creates an empty file called hello
+script which adds execute permission to the owner of the file